Are You a Hypochondriac? How to Tell If Health Anxiety Is a Problem

 Controlled worrying (done within the constraints of a specific time period) will allow you to worry but prevent the all-day anxiety cycle that can consume your mind.

-Medication to treat anxiety, including serotonin specific reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs) can help, specifically those used for obsessive-compulsive disorder like fluoxetine (Prozac) or venlafaxine (Effexor).
+Medication to treat anxiety, including serotonin specific reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs) can help, specifically those used for obsessive-compulsive disorder like fluoxetine (Prozac).
+Clomipramine, a TCA (tricyclic), is another medication other than Prozac that is FDA-approved for OCD.

 SSRIs work to promote serotonin, known as the “feel-good” brain chemical, while SNRIs function to increase the release of both serotonin and norepinephrine, which promotes alertness and energy.
 It’s important to talk with your doctor about potential side effects from these drugs.